-The power of FAT to constitute the logical structure of the hypertext served as the starting point for the modeling of the cognitive structure of the thesis and the analysis of its subject area.
+The power of FAT to make up the logical structure of the hypertext served as starting point for the modeling of the cognitive structure of the thesis and the work of analysis of its subject area.
 The structured approach of FAT made possible the identification of individual characteristics of several concepts, which could be grouped in an analytical way.
-This enabled the user to see a subject from different viewpoints.
+This enabled the user to see a subject under different viewpoints.
 This characteristic satisfied the "non linearity" of the hypertext, facilitating the creation of a fluid and interactive structure as the one of the Hypertextual Map - MHTX.
 We can notice that not all the methods for the formation of subjects proposed by Ranganathan were used.
-Only two out of the five principles proposed by him (dissection, lamination, denudation, reunion/aggregation and superposition) have been used: the methods of dissection and denudation.
-This occurred due to the fact that the sample, just one thesis, has a specific domain, whose identified concepts were in a specific language, which made it impossible to apply the other methods.
+Only two out of the five principles proposed by him (dissection, lamination, denudation, reunion/aggregation and superposition) have been used: the method of dissection and the method of denudation.
+This occurred due to the fact that the sample, just one thesis, has specific domain, whose identified concepts were in specific language, what made impossible apply the other methods.

-We concluded that the facet analysis technique was efficient in the conceptual modeling of the thesis, providing a dynamic method, from the identification of relevant terms to the formation of categories.
-The Conceptual Map (CM) provided an alternative approach for the problem of the user's bewilderment, although it did not include the technique of navigation tracking.
-On the other hand, a navigation guide with a code of colors was created to represent each hierarchical level of the map, showing the user how all the semantic content is organized, and how we connect internally, facilitating a hyperbolical navigation.
+We can conclude that the facet analysis technique was efficient in the conceptual modeling of the thesis, providing a methodic dynamics, from the identification of relevant terms to the formation of categories.
+The Conceptual Map (CM) provided an alternative for the problem of the user's bewilderment, although it did not include the technique of navigation tracking.
+On the other hand, was created a navigation guided with a code of colors representing each hierarchical level of the map, showing to the user how all the semantic content is organized, and how we connect internally, facilitating a hyperbolical navigation.